Musical Discourses on the National Idea in the 19th and 20th Centuries:

 |

-Tatjana Marković, Austrian Academy of Sciences Vienna Pluriculturalism versus nationalism: Inclusive history of music
+Tatjana Marković, Austrian Academy of Sciences, Vienna Pluriculturalism versus nationalism: Inclusive history of music

 Leon Stefanija, University of Ljubljana Mapping nationalisms since the long 19th century in Slovenian musicological thought

-Georgia Petroudi, European University of Cyprus, Nicosia Trauma and the reconfiguration of national identity in Cypriot musical discourse |
+Georgia Petroudi, European University Cyprus, Nicosia Trauma and the reconfiguration of national identity in Cypriot musical discourse |

 |